 Prof. Homayoun Khamooshi: Ph.D. in Management Science Lancaster University, 1994.
 Is Chair of their internationally known Master of Science in Project Management Program.
 Area of Expertise: Project Planning and Scheduling, Project Risk Analysis & Modeling.

-Prof. Ernest Forman: D.Sc., The George Washington University, 1975 and MS, John Hopkins University.
+Prof. Ernest Forman: D.Sc.; The George Washington University.
+1975 and MS, John Hopkins University, professor of Decision Sciences.
 Area of Expertise: Decision Making; Resource Allocation and Forecasting Current Research: Executive Decision Making & Project Portfolio Management.

-At the end of the module participants will have a good understanding of concepts and methods for making complex decisions in business and government for identifying objectives and alternatives; for setting priorities and for making group decisions.
-The candidates should be able to: • Structure complex decision problems • Identify alternatives • Identify constraints • Investigate sensitivity of decisions • Communicate recommendations and rationale • Deal with group decisions and conflict.
+At the end of the level participants will have a good understanding of concepts and methods for making complex decisions in business and government for identifying objectives and alternatives; for setting priorities and for making group decisions.
+The candidates should be able to: Structure complex decision problems, Identify alternatives, Identify constraints, Investigate sensitivity of decisions, Communicate recommendations and rationale, Deal with group decisions and conflict.

 Peter R. Easley, Esq - The World Bank, Washington DC.
-He is the senior Procurement Officer in the World Bank and a well known authority on Procurement and Contracting management.
+Former Deputy Chief Corporate Procurement & Head of Sourcing and Category Management.
+The World Bank, Washington DC and a well known authority on Procurement and Contracting management.
 He is widely traveled with rich international experience.

-At the end of this module participants will have a good understanding of procurement and contracting and its impact on success of the project.
-The candidates should be able to: • Discuss procurement and contracting processes and principles • Explain and critically evaluate the contract administration issues including contract terms , issue management , cost management, change order management • Understand programs, planning, sourcing and contractual design for diverse acquisitions • Understand the concept of negotiation for contracts and modifications.
+At the end of this level participants will have a good understanding of procurement and contracting and its impact on success of the project.
+The candidates should be able to: Discuss procurement and contracting processes and principles , Explain and critically evaluate the contract administration issues including contract terms , issue management , cost management, change order management , Understand programs, planning, sourcing and contractual design for diverse acquisition, Understand the concept of negotiation for contracts and modifications.

-Prof. Shivraj Kanungo: Ph.D., The George Washington University, 1993 and MS Southern Illinois University.
+Prof. Shivraj Kanungo: Ph.D.; The George Washington University, 1993 and MS Southern Illinois University, professor of Decision Sciences.
 Area of Expertise: IT Management; Software engineering; IS evaluation.
 Modeling approaches in Supply Chain Management; Optimization of Cost and Service.

-At the end of this module participants will have an understanding of designing and implementing an effective supply chain system.
-The candidates should be able to: • Modeling approaches in supply chain management , Optimization of cost and service , Alternatives available to the manager given the economic situation • Competitive conditions, • Regulatory environment of the several transportation modes • Model location theory and logistics network and planning and design.
+At the end of this level participants will have a good understanding of designing and implementing an effective supply chain system.
+The candidates should be able to: Modeling approaches in supply chain management , Optimization of cost and service , Alternatives available to the manager given the economic situation , Competitive conditions, Regulatory environment of the several transportation modes , Model location theory and logistics network and planning and design..